Q1CHENL/cbdp/glossary.md

 It is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees: Consistency, Availability, and Partition Tolerance.

+## PACELC

+If P, then the system can trade off between A and C, else the system can trade off between L (latency) and C.

 ## Fan-out

 A single request is distributed to multiple servers or services to parallelize work.